5th Tank Battalion "M.O. Chiamenti": Cold War

 On 1 March 1964, the 32nd Tank Regiment was reformed in Cordenons and assigned to the II Armored Brigade "Ariete" of the Armored Division "Ariete".
 On 1 July 1964, the regiment reformed the III Tank Battalion in Cordenons and the V Tank Battalion in Tauriano and on 20 October of the same year the regiment received the XXIII Bersaglieri Battalion.
-On 1 October 1968, the brigade headquarters were disbanded and the same year the entire entire regiment moved to Tauriano.
+On 1 October 1968, the brigade headquarters were disbanded and the same year the entire regiment moved to Tauriano.

 During the 1975 army reform the army disbanded the regimental level and newly independent battalions were granted for the first time their own flags, respectively in the case of cavalry units, their own standard.
 On 30 September 1975, the 32nd Tank Regiment was disbanded and the next day the regiment's V Tank Battalion in Tauriano became an autonomous unit and was renamed 5th Tank Battalion "M.O.
 Chiamenti".
 As part of the reform tank and armored battalions were named for officers, soldiers and partisans of the tank speciality, who had served in World War II and been awarded Italy's highest military honor the Gold Medal of Military Valor.
 The 5th Tank Battalion was named for Marshal Carlo Chiamenti, who, while serving as platoon commander in the IV Tank Battalion M13/40, was killed in action on 15 April 1941 during the invasion of Yugoslavia.

 On the same date, 1 October 1975, the 32nd Tank Regiment's III Tank Battalion became an autonomous unit and was renamed 3rd Tank Battalion "M.O.
 Galas", while the XXIII Bersaglieri Battalion became an autonomous unit and was renamed 23rd Bersaglieri Battalion "Castel di Borgo".
 The three battalions were assigned to the 32nd Armored Brigade "Mameli", which was formed on the same day by reorganizing the command of the 32nd Tank Regiment.
 Each of the two tank battalions consisted of a command, a command and services company, and three tank companies with M60A1 Patton main battle tanks.
 Each of the two battalions fielded 434 men (32 officers, 82 non-commissioned officers, and 320 soldiers).
 On 12 November 1976, the President of the Italian Republic Giovanni Leone assigned with decree 846 the flag and traditions of the 32nd Tank Regiment to the 3rd Tank Battalion "M.O.
 Galas" and granted the 5th Tank Battalion "M.O.
 Chiamenti" a new flag.
 Upon receiving is flag, the 5th Tank Battalion "M.O.
 Chiamenti" also received the Silver Medal of Military Valor, which had been awarded to the battalion for its conduct and sacrifice during the Western Desert campaign.
 The medal was then affixed to the battalion's flag and added to the battalion's coat of arms.

 For its conduct and work after the 1976 Friuli earthquake the 5th Tank Battalion "M.O.
 Chiamenti" was awarded a Silver Medal of Army Valor, which was affixed to the battalion's flag and added to the battalion's coat of arms.